WizardGit/StingerRunRacing/README.md

-fix issues with speed boost multiplies and water slowers fix colliders on middle of smashndash track fix water not on minimap fix dragon not sinking into water far enough fix dragon getting too much speed while swimming fix missing back button on party - fixed?
+fix issues with speed boost multiplies and water slowers fix colliders on middle of smashndash track fix water not on minimap fix missing back button on party - fixed? fix fps issue

+fix dragon not sinking into water far enough fix dragon getting too much speed while swimming working on water rn

+put the dreadstrider swimming animations on speedstinger